 Fig. 8.
-An Ω atom descending in a constant gravitational field, confined on a circular trajectory.
+An Ω atom descending in a gravity well (a constant gravitational field), confined on a circular trajectory.
 The gravitational field is pointing downward.
 In the left side the atom is at a lower height D0 and in the right side the atom is at the initial position D1